Margaret Collins-O'Driscoll: Early life

-Margaret Mary Collins was born in Woodfield, Clonakilty, County Cork on 18 August 1876.
+Margaret Mary Collins was born in Woodfield, Clonakilty, County Cork, on 18 August 1876.
 The eldest of three daughters and five sons of Michael Collins, a farmer, and Mary Anne O'Brien.
 She was the eldest sister of the Irish revolutionary leader Michael Collins.
 She was educated at Baggot Street Training College and was a schoolteacher and school principal before entering politics.
-A primary-school teacher, for many years she was principal of Lisavaird girls' national school in Clonakilty, and also taught in Dublin.
+A primary-school teacher, for many years she was the principal of Lisavaird girls' national school in Clonakilty, and also taught in Dublin.

 Politics

-She was the first female Cumann na nGaedheal TD.
-In 1926 she was elected a vice-president of the party, and was the only female member of the Dáil between September 1927 and February 1932.
+Collins-O'Driscoll was first elected to Dáil Éireann as a Cumann na nGaedheal TD for the eight-member Dublin North constituency at the 1923 general election, becoming her party's first woman TD.
+In 1926, she was elected vice-president of the party.
+She was the only woman to serve as a member of the Dáil between September 1927 and February 1932.

-She was first elected to Dáil Éireann as a Cumann na nGaedheal TD for the Dublin North constituency at the 1923 general election.
-Socially conversative, she voted in favour of the 1928 Censorship of Publications bill, which banned indecent literature and publications that referred to birth control; and she voted with the government in favour of the 1924 and 1927 juries bills, which restricted jury service for women.
+Socially conversative, Collins-O'Driscoll voted in favour of the 1928 Censorship of Publications bill, which banned indecent literature and publications that referred to birth control; and she voted with the government in favour of the 1924 and 1927 juries bills, which restricted jury service for women.

-She was re-elected at each subsequent election until she lost her seat at the 1933 general election.
+She was re-elected at each election after 1923, until she lost her seat at the 1933 general election.